Electric street transport is equated with clean, breathable city air, something that opinion polls have constantly shown almost everyone wants.

 Heijmans (installing the charging points), Arriva (driver training and bus operation) and Enexis (connection of the charging system).
 More information can be found at this link (which will open in a new window):

-The trials will be a collaboration of eight different businesses who have signed-up for five years.
+This technology trial will be a collaboration of eight different businesses who have signed-up for five years.
 More information can be found at these two links (which will open in new windows):

 In autumn 2008 a major global transport vehicle manufacturer announced proposals for an induction system which would be installed under the road along (much of) the transports' route, with the vehicles drawing power as they travel over it; and also storing their own regenerated braking energy to lower the overall demand on the power supply system when the vehicle is accelerating from rest and permit operation at locations where there is no power supply.
 Although primarily promoted as being for trams it was stated as being suitable for electric buses too.